 Keloid removal treatment works by shrinking the keloid.
 Once it flattens and softens, it can be easier to get rid of to an extent.
 Treatment depends upon the size, extent of involvement, age of the individual and duration of the scar.
 Usually, doctors prefer using a combination of procedures that include –

-How Much Does Keloid Scar Removal Cost In India?
+How Much Does Keloid Treatment Cost In India?

 The cost of treatment for keloid scar removal is variable depending on the procedure selected.
-Check out the following cost details to make an informed decision that suits your budget:
+The expected price range might be:

 - Laser Therapy: Costs around Rs 7,000 to Rs 20,000 per session.